isomerpages/mccy-iccs/pages/Visit Singapore.md

 permalink: /visitsingapore
 description: Visit Singapore
 ---
 Wish to discover more about Singapore?
-Here are some of the sights, sounds and tastes you can expect while you are here.
+Here are some of the sights, sounds and tastes you can look forward to when visiting the country.

 <a href="https://www.visitsingapore.com/en/" target="_blank"> <img src="/images/1-%20Intro.png"></a>
 <a href="https://www.visitsingapore.com/dining-drinks-singapore/" target="_blank"> <img src="/images/2-Dining.png"></a>